preignition/program-user-guide/faq/introduction-to-faq/why-and-how-do-we-collect-data.md

 To register an account, you have two choices.

-* Either use our registration form and enter “your email address”, and a personal “password” and your "first name"
+* Either use our registration form and enter "your email address", and a personal "password" and your "first name"
 * Or use available Third Parties such as Google or Facebook to register and authenticate yourself.

 In any case, this is the personal information about you which we save in our system: